 What are the experts saying?

 We are no fortune tellers and we do not want to create any illusions here, but the Bitcoin halving is an important factor in the crypto sphere as a whole.
 The entire industry has been discussing it for the past couple of months and will have been doing so for the upcoming months.
 If the Bitcoin halving already had its impact on the Bitcoin price is something we can only tell in a couple of months.
 One thing is for sure: Bitcoin will become more scarce.
 So, if you have the opportunity to do so, now is your time to benefit from the period with the current BTC mining reward.
+And, as always, you can use SwapSpace to exchange your coins — for example, trade your hard-earned BTC to something else.
 The future is looking bright for Bitcoin, are you joining that future?